gforce2332/Election_Analysis/README.md

 - The winner of the election was:
      - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

-## Screen Shot
+## Screenshots

 ## Summary
 This script can be used not only to audit this election but other congressional,senate and local elections as well.
 If the data were to include other characteristics, such as demographics and geography, the script can be modified to include these characteristics and the analysis can be broken down even further.

 This script can be further  modified to determine patterns among the characteristics.
 We could analyze the percentage of voters by county against each candidate.
 This would allow us to see which candidate was the most popular within a county or geographical area.